 The ceramics mix from this wreck is similar to that from the Tang Belitung wreck.
-It consisted of mainly Changsha painted wares, Yue Greenware, Xing white wares and Guangdong greenwares.
+It consisted of mainly Changsha painted wares, Yue Greenware, Xing type white wares and Guangdong greenwares.
 The construction technology appears to differ from the Belitung Dhow and likely of the Southeast Asian ship building technology.

 Among the Binh Chau Cargo, there are large number of Guongdong green-glazed jars with black inked Arabic inscription on the base.
 According to linguistic expert, the inscription is likely a prayer seeking safe passage of the vessel during transportation.
 This further substantiates the involvement of Arab merchants in the Tang maritime trade.